-The Impact of Climate Change on Emotions: A Comparative Study of Affected and Non-Affected Provinces in Iran
+Climate Change and Emotions: A Comparative Study across Affected and Non-Affected Provinces in Iran

 Authors